 (A park with soaring peaks)

 Best time to visit: May-October; November-April

-This another UNESCO World Heritage Site is the second largest national park in Atlantic Canada.
+This is another UNESCO World Heritage Site and the second largest national park in Atlantic Canada.
 What makes it unique is it has preserved oceanic crust and mantle that was brought into existence millions of years ago during tectonic plate collision.
 Challenge yourself for 5 trails, two days of hiking and 20.5 km of travelling that unleashes the beast in you.
 Let your feet dance to the hike on Tablelands, be amazed by the views at Pond Cruise, conquer the world at Gros Morne Mountain and participate in the Lookout Hills Trail.
 It boasts common wildlife like red foxes, black bears, red squirrels and beavers.